ctkjose/v-book/src/en/error_handling.md

 Here we use the function `error(message)` to create a generic error (`MessageError` Type).
 We assign this error type to the variable `my_error` and then we display the error.

-> We also have the function `error_with_code(message, code)` that creates an error type a with a message and an integer error code.
+> Use the function `error_with_code(message, code)` to create an error type with a message and an integer error code.

 ## Error Type Methods